 There are lots of places to go low cost and free camping in South Australia.
-Best of all, they cover everywhere from the beauty of the Outback and Eyre Peninsula, the beaches on the Limestone Coast and Yorke Peninsula and the waterways of the Riverland.
+Best of all, they cover everywhere from the beauty of the Outback and Eyre Peninsula, to the beaches on the Limestone Coast and Yorke Peninsula and the waterways of the Riverland.

-Along with free camping locations, we have included spots where you’ll pay $20 or less a night per vehicle.
+Along with free camping locations, we have included spots where you’ll pay $25 or less a night per vehicle.
 There’s a mix of iconic regions like the Coorong and Flinders Ranges along with a few hidden camping spots around South Australia.

 If you like the idea of low cost and free camping, South Australia is the perfect place to pitch your tent or park your camper for a few days.
 Choose your favourite part of the state from the list below and get ready to relax!
 Fees might apply to enter some National Parks in South Australia.

-Featured Image Merdayerrah Sandpatch, © Che Chorley
+Featured Image Merdayerrah Sandpatch © Che Chorley

 Wilpena Pound